solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

 Reference [Configure and access audit logs for Azure Database for MySQL in the Azure portal](https://docs.microsoft.com/en-us/azure/mysql/howto-configure-audit-logs-portal) for more information.

-### Notes about the Flexible Server Portal Example
+### Notes about the Flexible Server portal example

 If you try to run the KQL query in the Flexible Server Azure portal example, but you encounter errors, try to generate some activity and/or expand the scope of the `audit_log_events` parameter.
 Here are some actions which generated activity for my KQL queries: